magnesiumlabs/lasco/docs/guide/grid-column.md

 ### Starting line

-Use the `cols-start-{key}` class for use start line position an element.
+Use the `col-start-{key}` class for use start line position an element.

 ```html